Prediction and Optimal Feedback Steering of Probability Density Functions for Safe Automated Driving: Numerical Simulations

 To illustrate the two layer framework proposed in Sec. \ref{SecFramework}, we consider a three-lane highway driving scenario as in Fig. \ref{fig:Schematic}, and suppose that the initial joint state PDFs for each of the seven cars: $\rho_{0}^{\text{ego}}, \rho_{0}^{\text{A}}, \rho_{0}^{\text{L}_{i}}, \rho_{0}^{\text{R}_{j}}$, $i\in\{1,2,3\}$, $j\in\{1,2\}$, are jointly Gaussian with parameters detailed in Appendix \ref{AppInitialJointPDF}.
 We take $N=200$ samples from each and evaluate the respective initial joint PDFs at those samples.

 We set the parameter $\ell = 4$ m.
-The nominal MPC policies mentioned in Sec. \ref{SubsecPredictionLayer} are obtained by linearizing each vehicle's dynamics about the trim, the latter computed via \texttt{findop} in Simulink\textsuperscript{\textregistered} subject to the inequality constraints:
+The nominal MPC policies mentioned in Sec. \ref{SubsecPredictionLayer} are obtained by linearizing each vehicle's dynamics about the trim\footnote{Here, the trim is defined to be a straight line path in longitudinal direction with constant velocity starting from the respective mean initial conditions.}, the latter computed via \texttt{findop} in Simulink\textsuperscript{\textregistered} subject to the inequality constraints:

 The constraint (\ref{ControlBounds}) enforces bounded controls.
 The path constraint (\ref{yBounds}) enforces the lateral position $y$ to be within $\pm 1$ m of the initial mean lateral position $\left(\mu_{{y}}\right)_{0}$, while (\ref{vBounds}) enforces the velocity $v$ to be within $\pm 1$ m/s of the initial mean velocity $\left(\mu_{v}\right)_{0}$.
 Notice that the computation of the trim depends on the initial joint state PDFs.